awsdocs/amazon-personalize-developer-guide/doc_source/API_Tag.md

 # Tag<a name="API_Tag"></a>

 The optional metadata that you apply to resources to help you categorize and organize them\.
 Each tag consists of a key and an optional value, both of which you define\.
-For more information see [Tagging Personalize resources](https://docs.aws.amazon.com/personalize/latest/dev/tagging-resources.html)\.
+For more information see [Tagging Amazon Personalize recources](https://docs.aws.amazon.com/personalize/latest/dg/tagging-resources.html)\.

 ## Contents<a name="API_Tag_Contents"></a>